intelligence38000/android-docs/src/pages/maps/examples/use-geojson-data-to-set-extrusion-height.md

 ---
 title: Use GeoJSON data to set extrusion height
-description: Use data-driven styling and GeoJSON data to set extrusions' heights
+description: Use data-driven styling and GeoJSON data to set extrusions' heights.
 thumbnail: thumbnailUseGeojsonDataToSetExtrusionHeight
 topic: Extrusions
 prependJs: